This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- The night before the scan:
+The night before the PET scan:

-- Only grill, bake, or pan broil any meat you eat.
-Do not eat breaded meat or gravy.
+- Do not eat breaded meat or gravy.
+Only grill, bake, or pan broil any meat you eat.

 - Do not eat carbohydrates, such as potatoes, pasta, rice, chips, or bread.
 Carbohydrates turn into glucose (sugar) in your body.
 This can affect your test results.

 - Do not eat dairy foods or diet dairy foods, such as milk, cheese, or ice cream.
 Dairy foods contain carbohydrates that can affect your test results.

 The day of the PET scan:

 Your healthcare provider will give you specific instructions for eating and drinking before your scan.
 He or she may tell you not to have anything except water for 4 to 6 hours before your scan.